apascualgarcia/apascualgarcia.github.io/_pages/Research.md

   - image_path: /assets/images/Scheme_NullModels.png
     title: "Microbial Ecology and Evolution"
     alt: "Placeholder Image Right Aligned"
     excerpt: 'The vast number and ubiquity of microbes makes them vital for a variety of processes, from global carbon balance to antibiotic pathogenesis.
 However, we are still far from getting a clear picture of the ecological and evolutionary determinants shaping bacterial communities, which is necessary for the control and further development of any potential application.
-I am interested in the integration of top-down and bottom-up computational methods, combining statistical analysis from natural samples and genome-based models.
-My aim is to shed light on the complex relation between bacterial biodiversity and community function.'
+We are interested in the integration of top-down and bottom-up computational methods, combining statistical analysis from natural samples and genome-based models.
+Our aim is to shed light on the complex relation between bacterial biodiversity and community function, for the development of biotechnological applications.'
     url: "/_pages/Publications/"
     btn_label: "Read More"
     btn_class: "btn--inverse"